MacroUniverse/SLISCt/README.md

 resize(Long_I) : resize vector, contents are not preserved. resize() does nothing if size doesn't change.

-resize(NRvector<> v) : resize to the same size of v
+resize(Vector<> v) : resize to the same size of v

 ### Matrix Class Template
-The matrix template name is NRmatrix<T>, Methods are similar to that of vector class.
+The matrix template name is Matrix<T>, Methods are similar to that of vector class.
 Matrix is row-major only.

 TODO.

-### Mat3D Class Template
+### Mat3d Class Template
-3D matrix template name is NRMat3d.
+3D matrix template name is Mat3d.
 Methods are similar to that of vector class.
 Mat3d is row-major only.

 TODO.